-My advice is to learn how to correct little mistakes and embrace your bullet journal fail when they happen.
-I promise in no time you will have forgotten about the ugly part and be happy you did so, because I am sure you have more important things to concentrate your energy and time!
+My advice is to learn how to correct little mistakes and embrace your bullet journal fails when they happen.
+I promise in no time you will have forgotten about the ugly part and be happy you did so because I am sure you have more important things to concentrate your energy and time on!

 Misconception #6.
 Bullet journal doesn’t work for me

-The method can feel overwhelming at times, especially when you know nothing and only see the creative spreads on Instagram, but I promise you that if you persevere and give yourself a little time to find you own journaling style you will find out that having a bullet journal and getting things done walk hand in hand and everyone can find success with it.
+The method can feel overwhelming at times, especially when you know nothing and only see the creative spreads on Instagram, but I promise you that if you persevere and give yourself a little time to find your own journaling style you will find out that having a bullet journal and getting things done walk hand in hand and everyone can find success with it.

 But it is true that it might not happen overnight.

-My biggest advice for newbies is starting small to avoid the overwhelm.
-I even advice to delay the creative side of it until you have tried the method alone for a while.
+My biggest advice for newbies is to start small to avoid overwhelm.
+I even advise delaying the creative side of it until you have tried the method alone for a while.

 So these are a few of the misconceptions that I have heard about bullet journals.
 Do you have something to add to the list?
 Let me know in the comments below.